New Great Migration

 Graph showing the percentage of the African American population living in the American South, 1790–2010.

 Houston has one of the fastest growing black populations in the United States.

 The New Great Migration is the demographic change from 1970 to the present, which is a reversal of the previous 60-year trend of black migration within the United States.

-Since 1970, deindustrialization of cities in the Northeastern and Midwestern United States, growth of jobs in the "New South" with lower costs of living, desire to reunite with family, cultural ties, the perception of lessening discrimination and religious connections have all acted to attract African Americans to the Southern United States in substantial numbers.
+Since 1970, deindustrialization of cities in the Northeastern and Midwestern United States, growth of jobs in the "New South" with lower costs of living, desire to reunite with family, cultural ties, lessening discrimination and religious connections have all acted to attract African Americans to the Southern United States in substantial numbers.
 Between 1965 and 1970 around 287,000 African Americans left the Southern United States, while from 1975 to 1980, it is estimated 109,000 African Americans migrated to the Southern United States, showing the reversal of the original Great Migration.
 Between 1975 and 1980, several Southern states saw net African American migration gains.

 In 2014, African American millennials moved in the highest numbers to Texas, Georgia, Florida, and North Carolina.
 African American populations have continued to drop throughout much of the Northeast, especially from the state of New York and from northern New Jersey, as they rise in the South.
 In Massachusetts, even though the black population saw a net increase between 2010 and 2020, the Greater Boston area lost approximately 8,800 black residents and Massachusetts lost an average of 11,700 black residents per year from 2015 to 2020, with approximately half moving to Southern states and Georgia and Florida being the most popular destinations.

 African Americans are also moving to the suburbs.

 Fort Worth, San Antonio, Columbus, Houston, Jacksonville and Charlotte saw the largest growth in the black population.

+African Americans are also moving back to New Orleans and Louisiana.